spirali/spirali.github.io/content/blog/nelsie/index.md

 <img src="krita.png" style="border: 1px solid black" width="60%"/>
 </p>

-The suffix of layer names starting with ** is recognized by Nelsie and it determines when a a layer is displayed.
+The suffix of layer names starting with ** is recognized by Nelsie and it determines when a layer is displayed.
 If the name does not contain two asterisks, it will always be displayed.
 In our example we have 3 layers: